 A fairly common response.
 Except you didn’t say it.
 Your 18 month old toddler watching you from the doorway did.

-My baby has a potty mouth before he’s even potty trained!
+My baby has a potty mouth before she’s even potty trained!

-He’s so cute at this age.
-Now he understands around 200 words and can probably say about 60.
-You can share jokes together, he is beginning to follow your simple rules and instructions, and is able to tell you what he wants to eat and how he likes to play.
-I bet you love to show off to others how he can repeat a word for you – “Can you say, ‘shark’ ?? … Tell Grandma what this is! …”
+She’s so cute at this age.
+Now she understands around 200 words and can probably say about 60.
+You can share jokes together, she is beginning to follow your simple rules and instructions, and is able to tell you what she wants to eat and how she likes to play.
+I bet you love to show off to others how she can repeat a word for you – “Can you say, ‘shark’ ?? … Tell Grandma what this is! …”

 What an excellent mimic!
-And isn’t is he adorable when he tries to use the broom or the phone or the remote just like you do?
-And now he’s swearing, just like you do.
+And isn’t is she adorable when she tries to use the broom or the phone or the remote just like you do?
+And now she’s swearing, just like you do.
 It’s enough to make you want to say, “F**k!” 🙂

 How did this happen?!